KArbeRes/MagentaA11yV2/public/content/documentation/web/component/progress-indicator.md

 ### #a11y - Web Accessibility Acceptance Criteria

-How to test a header
+How to test a progress indicator

-GIVEN THAT I am on a page with a header landmark
+GIVEN THAT I am on a page with a progress indicator

 1. Keyboard for mobile & desktop

-   - WHEN I use the tab key to enter the web browser window I SEE focus is strongly visually indicated on interactive components
+   - WHEN I use the arrow key to browse to a progress bar I SEE the progress bar comes into view

 2. Desktop screenreader

    - WHEN I use a desktop screenreader (NVDA, JAWS, VoiceOver) AND

-   - I use the tab key to enter the web browser window
+   - I use the arrow key to browse to a progress bar

-   - I HEAR It is discoverable with screenreader shortcuts as header/banner landmark
+      - I HEAR the progress indicator purpose is clear

-   - I HEAR It typically contains the name and primary navigation of the website
+      - I HEAR it identifies itself as some kind of progress indicator
+      - I HEAR it expresses its current value if it dynamically changes

 3. Mobile screenreader

    - WHEN I use a mobile screenreader (Talkback, VoiceOver) AND

-   - I swipe to focusable elements in the header
+   - I swipe to browse to a progress bar

-   - I HEAR It is discoverable with screenreader shortcuts as header/banner landmark
+      - I HEAR the progress indicator purpose is clear

-   - I HEAR It typically contains the name and primary navigation of the website
+      - I HEAR it identifies itself as some kind of progress indicator
+      - I HEAR it expresses its current value if it dynamically changes

 Full information: [https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/progress-indicator](https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/progress-indicator)